By Lora Gene Young

 After a few bad weather days, the weather clears, and the hunters arrive.
 The first day of the hunt dawns rainy and foggy, again.
 The hunters are restless, excited and ready to go, but we must wait until the fog lifts or risk spooking any sheep before we even know they are there.
 The day proves to be beautiful and successful.
 A full curl Dall’s Sheep is found and taken by the father of the hunting party.
 This has been is lifelong dream, and now at the age of 72, he has fulfilled that dream.
 He and his son laugh, and hug and I think they are going to cry, or maybe it is just me that is going to cry.
 My first sheep hunt!
 Such a beautiful event.
 With heavy packs and light hearts, we head back to camp, excited for the next day.

 I keep replaying the moments in my head.
 It feels like the scenario lasted an eternity, but it all happened in less than a minute.
 The crash of the rock as it started its descent.
 Seeing the stone come around the corner of the rock chute above.
-Hearing the hunter call out that is was coming straight at me.
+Hearing the hunter call out that it was coming straight at me.
 Knowing the boulder was going to bounce away from its current path.
 Not knowing which direction it would take after the bounce.
 Debating, left or right, zig or zag.
 Making the decision.
 Moving left.
 Pausing to check the trajectory of the rock.
 Realizing it was still heading toward me.
 Taking one more step.
 Watching the boulder roll by.
 Thinking, “man, that was close.”
 Feeling the pain.

 Yes, it was close.
 So close, it hit me.
-I had just been hit about a boulder approximately 150 pounds and about two feet squared.
+I had just been hit by a boulder approximately 150 pounds and about two feet squared.
 A boulder that had gained momentum over the almost 100 yards of descent between its initial point and me.
 I was in shock.
 The moment was incomprehensible, inconceivable, but the evidence was there.
 My gaiters were torn, my boot scratched.
 It did, indeed, happen.

 I wiggle my toes, all good.
 Rotate my ankle, fine there.
 Put weight on it, no problem.
 A sigh of relief escapes my lungs.
 I smile and tell everyone I am okay.
 I take one step, I am no wuss, I have got this.
 Bend my knee, high step up the steep rocky grade, and it does not happen.
 I try again.
 I cannot do it.
 My leg gives way every time I try to put weight on it.
 My knee screams in pain.
 No more mountain climbing for me.